 0930 – 1900hrs or later.
 Shops are closed on Sunday.
 In tourist areas, shops are open from 1000 – 2200hrs, including Sunday.
 Banks are open 0830 – 1230hrs and 1330 – 1700hrs Monday – Friday.

-Trading hours may change during Ramadan which will occur around 28 June - 27 July 2014 & 18th June - 17th July 2015.
-Ramadan lasts for about a month and the precise date varies from year to year as it is dependent on the lunar cycle and the Islamic lunar calendar.
+Trading hours may change during Ramadan.
+Forthcoming Ramadan dates are: 18 June - 17 July 2015 & 06 June - 05 July 2016.
+Ramadan lasts for approximately one month and the precise date varies from year to year as it is dependent on the lunar cycle and the Islamic lunar calendar.